PaulGrossTheProgrammer/MultiplayerPygame/README.md

 How to install pygame on Python for Windows:

-Right-click start button, choose Run, or Windows + R keys
+Right-click start button, choose Run, or Windows key + R key:

 When prompted to "Open:", type: cmd